rei/rei-cedar-docs/docs/foundation/tokens/README.md

 ### For Developers
 A base requirement for using Cedar tokens is that you are able to consume and maintain packages through the following development processes:
 - Web consumers:
-  - Your project can compile css variables
+  - Your project can compile CSS variables
   - You can import NPM packages
 - Native iOS consumers using CocoaPods
 - Android consumers using Android package manager